jblackwood/mini_arc_neural_networks/README.md

    My intuition was that regularizing the task embedding space — through noise injection (VAE-style), vector quantization, or LeJEPA-style compression to an isotropic gaussian — might help the model learn more structured, generalizable representations of ARC tasks.
 Techniques explored include:
    - **VAE**: Gaussian noise injection via the reparameterization trick
    - **JEPA (Joint Embedding Predictive Architecture)**: Latent space compression inspired by LeJEPA, which regularizes embeddings toward an isotropic Gaussian
-   - **wave2vec / Random Projection Quantizer (RQ)**: Random projection into a discrete codebook, inspired by wav2vec 2.0
+   - **wave2vec 2.0 / Random Projection Quantizer (RQ)**: Random projection into a discrete codebook with Gumbel softmax quantization, inspired by wav2vec 2.0
    - **Finite Scalar Quantization (FSQ)**: Deterministic quantization to a bounded integer lattice
    - **Equilibrium Matching (EQM)**: Iterative denoising / equilibrium-finding in the embedding space